Carpenter Ants vs. Termites

 At a distance carpenter ants and termites look very similar to each other.
 However, on closer inspection, you can make out the details that separate the two species.

-You correctly identify the swarm, you will have a better idea whether you need carpenter ant control or termite control.
+If you correctly identify the swarm, you will have a better idea whether you need carpenter ant control or termite control.

 One way to spot the difference between carpenter ants vs. termites is by looking at the area between the thorax and the abdomen.